Poliuti/Euclidean-Sequencer-ACTAM/README.md

 #### Channel Controls

-The user can modify channel parameters such as volume, panning and pitch of the sample through the corresponding sliders respectively called 'Vol', 'Pan' and 'Pitch'.
+The user can modify channel parameters such as *volume*, *panning* and *pitch* of the sample through the corresponding sliders respectively called 'Vol', 'Pan' and 'Pitch'.

-The other Channel Controls available are the 'Mute' and 'Solo' buttons, placed below the sliders and are shaped as capital letters M and S.
+The other Channel Controls available are the *'Mute'* and *'Solo'* buttons, placed below the sliders and are shaped as capital letters M and S.
 Their function is self explanatory: 'Mute' makes the corresponding channel silent, 'Solo' makes every other non-solo channel silent.